GOP Senate candidate Singh seeks recount to highlight what he calls perils of vote-by-mail elections

 Preliminary counts statewide have Singh about 8,000 votes behind the leader, Rik Mehta, of Morris County, a biotech entrepreneur, pharmacist and attorney.

-Mehta’s lawyer Tim Howes, of Howes and Howes in Gladstone, Somerset County, said Singh has not shown a fact-based reason to order a recount.
+Mehta’s lawyer, Tim Howes, said Singh has not shown a fact-based reason to order a recount.

 Howes said he appreciated Singh’s “altruism” in bringing the action, and “while I agree with him on the merits of an all-paper-ballot election, this is not the forum for that.”